Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Proposed Method

-Here $\gamma_{1}$ is the trade-off factor for balancing the impact of the trigger $\mathbf{b}$.
-According to Theorem.~\ref{theorem: mdp} and Theorem.~\ref{theorem: wdp}, we can obtain the training optimization objective for learning the standard process and \wdp\ together, which is also the loss function for watermark embedding:
+Here $\gamma_{1}$ denotes the trade-off factor for balancing the impact of the trigger $\mathbf{b}$.
+According to \cref{theorem: mdp} and \cref{theorem: wdp}, we can obtain the training optimization objective for jointly learning the standard process and WDP, which is also the loss function for watermark embedding:

 where $\gamma_{2}$ is a trade-off factor for balancing the standard and watermark diffusion processes.